 How long is the Corfu to Albania ferry journey?

-Corfu to Saranda by ferry
+Corfu to Albania by ferry

 I travelled out from Corfu to Albania by ferry.
 Although I’ll be honest- that hadn’t been the plan.

 Everyone sat squeezed onto seats in the open air, with water hitting most people square in the face.
 It was all rather full on, pals!
-To top it off, from about halfway through the journey onwards a whole load of people began throwing up with every vigorous movement.
+To top it off, from about halfway through the journey, a whole load of people began throwing up with every vigorous movement.
 Having suffered most of my life with quite bad seasickness (despite spending the last four years working on ships), I was insanely proud that I managed to get through the journey without vomiting.

 But.
 That doesn’t mean I wasn’t hugely relieved to finally see Saranda’s port in the pink sunset sky as the journey came to an end.
 By the time we reached Albania the ferry had taken at least half an hour longer than expected.

-Saranda to Corfu by speed boat
+Saranda to Albania by speed boat

 Technically it’s called the Flying Dolphin speed boat, don’cha know.